Joint Embedding Variational Bayes: Introduction

-In this work, we introduce \textbf{Variational Joint Embedding (VJE)}, a framework that synthesizes \textbf{variational inference} and \textbf{joint embedding} to provide a latent-variable formulation of self-supervised learning without relying on input reconstruction (\ie pixel-level) or contrastive objectives.
-In contrast to pointwise compatibility objectives that directly optimize discrepancies between embeddings, VJE adopts a normalized probabilistic formulation in representation space as its training primitive by defining an explicit latent-variable likelihood on target embeddings.
-An amortized inference network parameterizes a variational posterior over the corresponding latent variables.
-The model is trained by maximizing a \emph{symmetric conditional} evidence lower bound (ELBO) on paired embeddings, where the target branch is detached to implement fixed-observation conditioning in the likelihood term, yielding probabilistic representations with feature-wise (\ie anisotropic) uncertainty.
-We formalize this objective-level distinction between pointwise energy-based predictive losses and normalized likelihood-based training in Appendix~\ref{app:energy-vs-likelihood}.
+In this work, we introduce \textbf{Variational Joint Embedding (VJE)}, a framework that synthesizes \textbf{variational inference} and \textbf{joint embedding} to provide a latent-variable formulation of non-contrastive self-supervised learning without relying on input reconstruction (\ie pixel-level) or contrastive objectives.
+In contrast to pointwise compatibility objectives that directly optimize discrepancies between embeddings, VJE defines an explicit conditional likelihood on target embeddings and trains by maximizing a symmetric conditional evidence lower bound (ELBO).
+The likelihood is modelled with a heavy-tailed Student--\(t\) distribution on the reparameterized target observation \(y=(\hat{\mathbf z},\|\mathbf z\|)\), where a directional--radial decomposition separates angular agreement from magnitude consistency and mitigates norm-induced pathologies.
+The directional component is motivated by a normalized spherical construction and realized in practice on the unit sphere, yielding a subnormalized directional term that defines a valid variational lower bound for the associated subprobability model.
+An amortized inference network parameterizes a variational posterior over the corresponding latent variables, with feature-wise variances shared between the posterior and the directional term.
+The probabilistic semantics developed here operate at the level of the representation space itself, making likelihood-based scoring and feature-wise uncertainty direct properties of the learned representations rather than post-hoc additions.
+The target branch is treated as fixed within each update, implemented by stop-gradient or equivalently by a target encoder held fixed during the update, including EMA, to implement conditional likelihood semantics.
+We formalize this objective-level distinction between pointwise energy-based predictive losses and likelihood-based training in Appendix~\ref{app:energy-vs-likelihood}.

-Empirically, VJE attains performance comparable to leading non-contrastive methods on representation learning benchmarks across ImageNet~\citep{imagenet}, STL-10~\citep{stl10}, and CIFAR~\citep{cifar}, while additionally exhibiting coherent probabilistic semantics as demonstrated in a downstream anomaly detection task on CIFAR-10.
-Taken together, these results position VJE as a principled alternative to pointwise energy-based objectives, with normalized probabilistic modelling as the underlying training primitive for non-contrastive representation learning.
+Empirically, VJE is competitive with strong non-contrastive baselines on representation learning benchmarks across ImageNet~\citep{imagenet}, STL-10~\citep{stl10}, and CIFAR~\citep{cifar}, while learning probabilistic representations with likelihood and uncertainty semantics in representation space.
+We validate these semantics through out-of-distribution detection, where representation-space likelihoods yield strong empirical performance.
+Taken together, these results position VJE as a principled probabilistic formulation of non-contrastive learning, with likelihood-based modelling as the underlying training primitive and feature-wise uncertainty represented directly in latent space.